 After completing the 12-month PGY-2 Pharmacy Residency in Oncology at Mayo Clinic Hospital in Phoenix/Scottsdale, Arizona, you will be a proficient, independent practitioner capable of providing advanced pharmacotherapeutic care to oncology and hematology patients.

-The purpose of the PGY-2 Pharmacy Residency in Oncology is to build on Doctor of Pharmacy (PharmD) education and PGY-1 pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
-PGY-2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care or other advanced practice settings.
-Residents who successfully complete an accredited PGY-2 pharmacy residency are prepared for advanced patient care, academic, or other specialized positions, along with board certification, if available.
+The purpose of the PGY-2 Pharmacy Residency in Oncology is to build on Doctor of Pharmacy (PharmD) education and PGY-1 pharmacy residency programs to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals, and objectives for advanced practice areas.
+Residents who successfully complete PGY-2 residency programs are prepared for advanced patient care or other specialized positions, and board certification in the advanced practice area, if available.

 The residency provides the high-quality didactic and clinical experiences needed to create a well-rounded, independent clinical pharmacist.
 As a PGY-2 pharmacy resident, you will: